AWS Lambda With Wasabi

 Inserting a JSON file in Wasabi S3 using Lambda function

 1. Login into Wasabi account and create a bucket on Wasabi (you can also use pre-existing buckets).
-For this example, we have created a new bucket called "pankaj-lambda-test-with-wasabi" in the us-east-2 region.
-You can choose any name and region
+For this example, we have created a new bucket called ‘lambda-wasabi' in the us-east-2 region.
+You can choose any name and region.

 (Note: If you have not worked with IAM Policies and Roles previously, it is highly recommended that you go through the official documentation and practice on the console.)

-We can create this role using the policy editor in AWS
+1. We can first create the permission policy in Wasabi

 "Version": "2012-10-17",